Your First Extension

 Hello World sample and explain key concepts.

-You can find the source code of this tutorial at: https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-sample.
-The Extension Guides topic contains other samples, each illustrating a different VS Code API or Contribution Point.
+You can find the source code of this tutorial at: https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-sample.
+The Extension Guides topic contains other samples, each illustrating a different VS Code API or Contribution Point, and following the recommendations in our Extension Guidelines.